How to Tell the Difference between a Hybrid and a Vanity Press

 Sophie Playle

 This is a guest post by Amelia Wiens, a fiction editor who has taken both my developmental editing courses – so I know she knows her stuff!
-In this informative post, Amelia sheds some light on a potentially confusing subject.
+In this informative post, Amelia sheds some light on a potentially confusing subject so you can best advise your author-clients.

 Hybrid publishing pros: